tglima/Locadora/README.md

 >**This application is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.html).** <p>
 This application is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Este programa é software livre: você pode redistribuí-lo e / ou modificá-lo sob os termos da Licença Pública Geral GNU publicada pela Free Software Foundation ([GPLv3](http://www.gnu.org/licenses/gpl-3.0.html)).
+Este programa é software livre: você pode redistribuí-lo e/ou modificá-lo sob os termos da Licença Pública Geral GNU publicada pela Free Software Foundation ([GPLv3](http://www.gnu.org/licenses/gpl-3.0.html)).

 -----